carvel-dev/carvel/site/content/kapp-controller/docs/v0.39.0/packaging.md

       # specifies key that contains kubeconfig (optional - by default kubeconfig
       # will be expected under a key named "value")
       key: value
-  # specifies service account that will be used to install underlying package contents
-  serviceAccountName: fluent-bit-sa
   packageRef:
     # Specifies the name of the package to install (required)
     refName: fluent-bit.vmware.com